Does review of medical records to identify eligible individuals require consent?

-Review of CHOP medical records or clinic logs to try to identify potential participants is considered part of hospital operations under HIPAA and is generally permitted as part of an IRB protocol without prospective consent or HIPAA authorization.
+Review of CHOP medical records or clinic logs to try to identify potential participants is generally permitted as part of an IRB protocol without prospective consent or HIPAA authorization.
 The IRB will require that the investigator have a either a reasonable justification for access to the medical records (e.g., the child is their patient) or have the permission of the physician of record.

-Does the consent for screening need to discuss the entire study or just the screening visit?
+Does the screening consent form need to discuss the entire study or just the screening visit?

-Providing information and answering questions about the main study is considered recruitment.
-The screening consent form should focus entirely on the procedures for the screening visit and not on the main study.
+The screening consent form (if one is required - see Recruitment vs Screening) should focus entirely on the procedures for the screening visit and not on the main study.
 The purpose of screening is to determine if the prospective subject, who has an interest in participating in the main study, is eligible or not.
 The information about the main study will be in the consent form for the main study.

 Can I retain lists of potential subjects identified as part of Work Preparatory to Research?